Azure-Samples/active-directory-dotnet-daemon/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-1. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
+1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

 #### Register the service app (TodoListService Web API)

-1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **Add**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-1. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the *Application Type*.
+1. Enter a friendly name for the application, for example 'TodoListService' and select 'Web app / API' as the *Application Type*.
 1. For the *sign-on URL*, enter the base URL for the sample, which is by default `https://localhost:44321/`.
 1. Click on **Create** to create the application.
-1. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
-1. Find the *Application ID* value and copy it to the clipboard.
-You'll need it to configure the Visual Studio configuration file for this project
+1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+You'll need it to configure the Visual Studio configuration file for this project.
+1. Then click on **Settings**, and choose **Properties**.
-1. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service.
+For example use: 'https://\<your_tenant_name\>/TodoListService' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)

 #### Register the client app (TodoListDaemon)

-1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **Add**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-1. Enter a friendly name for the application, for example 'TodoListDaemon' and select 'Web Application and/or Web API' as the *Application Type*.
+1. Enter a friendly name for the application, for example 'TodoListDaemon' and select 'Web app / API' as the *Application Type*.
   > Even if this is a desktop application, this is a confidential client application hence the Application Type
 1. For the *Redirect URI*, enter `https://<your_tenant_name>/TodoListDaemon`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 1. Click on **Create** to create the application.
-1. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
-1. Find the *Application ID* value and copy it to the clipboard.
-You'll need it to configure the Visual Studio configuration file for this project
+1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+You'll need it to configure the Visual Studio configuration file for this project.
+1. Then click on **Settings**, and choose **Properties**.
-1. For the App ID URI, enter `https://<your_tenant_name>/TodoListDaemon`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service.
+For example use: 'https://\<your_tenant_name\>/TodoListDaemon' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)
-1. From the Settings menu, choose **Keys** and add a key.
-Type a key description (of instance `app secret`), select a key duration of either **In 1 year** or **In 2 years**.
+1. From the Settings menu, choose **Keys** and add a new entry in the Password section:

+   - Type a key description (of instance `app secret`),
+   - Select a key duration of either **In 1 year**, **In 2 years**, or **Never Expires**.
-   When you save this page, the key value will be displayed, copy, and save the value in a safe location.
+   - When you save this page, the key value will be displayed, copy, and save the value in a safe location.
-   You'll need this key later to configure the project in Visual Studio.
+   - You'll need this key later to configure the project in Visual Studio.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.
 1. Configure Permissions for your application.
 To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `TodoListService` in the textbox.
 Then, click on  **Select Permissions** and select **Access 'TodoListService'**.